List of countries and territories where Afrikaans or Dutch are official languages: South Africa

 Between 1910 and 1961 Dutch was a co-official language of South Africa, together with English.
 In 1961 Dutch was replaced by Afrikaans as a co-official language.
 However, between 1925 and 1984 Dutch and Afrikaans were seen as two varieties of the same language by the Official Languages of the Union Act, 1925 and later article 119 of the South African Constitution of 1961.
 After a short period (1984-1994) where Afrikaans and English were the two co-official languages of South Africa, Afrikaans has been one of eleven official languages since 1994.

 Since 2012 a new language policy has been implemented where working languages of all government institutions were established.
 Every government institution is required to establish three working languages out of the eleven official languages.
 Provinces and municipalities are obligated to take into account the local language demographics before establishing three working languages.

-Other legal statuses
+Status in other regions

 Dutch is not an official language in Indonesia, but the language is widely used in Indonesia as a source language after a 350-year colonial period.
 Certainly in law, Dutch has some official status as many colonial laws are available in Dutch only.

 Although Dutch is the native language of people in French Flanders, Dutch is not an official language in France or French Flanders.